SchlossLab/schlosslab.github.io/_fish_bowl/expectations.md

 * If your health status changes (including pregnancy), tell me in private so that we can investigate how this might affect your ability to work in the lab
 * If you see someone acting in an unsafe manner, simply remind them that they need to do X
 * If you are about to take a course of antibiotics, you should remove yourself from the laboratory until a week after finishing the course of antibiotics.
 There is a real risk that you could develop a *Clostridium difficile* Infection if you do not
+* For your own professional safety, never gush to Pat about Harvard

 ### Career development is a continuous process